Cray-HPE/docs-csm/operations/spire/Update_Spire_Intermediate_CA_Certificate.md

 ## How to replace the Spire intermediate CA certificate with a new one

-certificate you need to delete the secret that stores the certificate and then In order to replace the expired or soon to expire Spire intermediate CA certificate you need to delete the secret that stores the certificate and then re-run the job that obtains the certificate and creates the secret.
+In order to replace the expired or soon to expire Spire intermediate CA certificate you need to delete the secret that stores the certificate and then re-run the job that obtains the certificate and creates the secret.